 Use Cause & Effect diagram to identify possible causes

-Use Experience, Engineering Judgment, Practical check on possible cause and eliminate invalid causes and arrive at probable cause
+Use Experience, Engineering Judgment, Practical check on possible causes and eliminate invalid causes and arrive at the probable cause

 3.2 Confirm the probable causes

 Carry out Test of Hypothesis on Probable causes: